Registration is open! Join us for the next live-stream Electronic Medical Records Boot Camp on June 29-30, 2022.

-There are three prerequisites and requirements to attend this training:
+There are four prerequisites and requirements to attend this training:

 Shuang Wang, PhD, Department of Biostatistics, Columbia University.
 Dr. Wang is Professor of Biostatistics in the department of Biostatistics at Mailman School of Public Health.
 Her research focuses on methodological development in observational studies using electronic health records data and multi-omics data, especially methods for multiple domain fusion or multi-omics integration.

 Ying Wei, PhD, Department of Biostatistics, Columbia University.
 For the past decade Dr. Wei’s work has centered around innovative methods to maximize the potential of large-scale datasets such as electronic medical records.
 She has made several important contributions in developing models for pediatric growth charts and in developing statistical methods to handle measurement errors, missing data, and high-dimensional confounding rising from electronic medical records.
 Recently, she has been actively engaged in building analysis tools in bioinformatics and genetic research.
 For her contribution to nonparametric statistics and biostatistics, she received the Noether Young Scholar Award from the American Statistical Association in 2011, and was elected as an American Statistical Association Fellow in 2015.
 She is currently an Associate Editor for the Journal of American Statistical Association (JASA).